facedesk/pitch/intro/welcome.md

 ---
 ##
 Your success depends on your level of effort.
- -Aha moment
+ - Aha moment
- -Time in projects
+ - Time in projects
- -NOT GIVING UP
+ - NOT GIVING UP
 ---
 ##Why learn to code?
 ![Video](https://www.youtube.com/embed/6XvmhE1J9PY)
 ---
-##So why are we here?
+##Why are you here?
 ###take out sheet of paper, and write the reason why you are learning to code.
  - What is your driving force?
  - What do you want to build?
- - What can you not stop thinking about?
  - Who will you impact?
 ---
 ###Write your name at the top and hand in that sheet to your instructor.